On Keeping Secrets -- My Philosophy On It -- Why Secrecy is Moral

 As individuals accumulate the trust of others, their own self-trust deepens, reinforcing a virtuous cycle of integrity and reliability.
 That's because when someone trusts you, you feel like you are appreciated enough, and cared enough, to not be betrayed by these people.

 If you're going to use your given power badly, then I hope your deception will be revealed, before it's too late.
-Or people are going to be dissapointed.
-Heartbroken.
-Sink into despair and lose faith in humanity.
+Or people are going to be disappointed; Heartbroken; Sink into despair and lose faith in humanity.

-Because of all of this, I won't tell these secrets to anyone.
-If expected so, it would only be natural to expect the same thing from others as well.
-If you want to improve your confidence with others, ask yourself if they deserve to be trusted.
-If they do not have a hidden agenda, or an ulterior motive.
-If someone has a hidden motive to his or her actions, I would not recommend entrusting secrets with them.
+If people do not have a hidden agenda, or an ulterior motive.
+I would not recommend entrusting secrets with them.
 After all, that motive is hidden, unknown.
 What if that motive is something that might go against you?

 Comments